davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   It is not specified when between sequence points modifications to the values of objects take effect.
-Programs whose behavior depends on this have undefined behavior; the C and C++ standards specify that Between the previous and next sequence point an object shall have its stored value modified at most once by the evaluation of an expression.
+Programs whose behavior depends on this have undefined behavior; the C and C++ standards specify that 'Between the previous and next sequence point an object shall have its stored value modified at most once by the evaluation of an expression.
-  Furthermore, the prior value shall be read only to determine the value to be stored..
+  Furthermore, the prior value shall be read only to determine the value to be stored.'.
 If a program breaks these rules, the results on any particular implementation are entirely unpredictable.

   Examples of code with undefined behavior are ``a = a++;``, ``a[n]